-Subrecipient Civil Rights Training NEW
+Subrecipient Civil Rights Training

-In compliance with Office of Justice Programs (OJP) requirements, the grant manager of the recipient entity is required to complete a two-part Civil Rights Training and maintain copies of the training certificates within their grant file(s) to be reviewed at monitoring.
+In compliance with Office of Justice Programs (OJP) requirements, subrecipients are required to complete a two-part Civil Rights Training and maintain copies of the training certificates within their grant file(s) to be reviewed at monitoring.
 To complete these trainings, visit the OCJG Civil Rights Training for Grantees webpage.